twoslashes/twoslash/docs/refs/api.md

 import { createTwoslasher } from 'twoslash'

 const twoslasher = createTwoslasher({
-  // you can have some default options here
+  // ...your custom options.
 })

 const result1 = twoslasher('import { ref } from "vue"', 'ts')
-// the second time will be much faster as the types from `vue` is already const result2 = twoslasher('import { computed } from "vue"', 'ts')
+// The second time will be much faster as the types from `vue` is already. const result2 = twoslasher('import { computed } from "vue"', 'ts')
 ```